Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/resource_monitor/README.md

 * To open Prometheus, enter the following command
 ```
-kubectl port-forward -n kubeflow \
-svc/prometheus-operated 9090 9090
+kubectl port-forward -n kubeflow svc/prometheus-operated 9090 9090
 ```
 * This starts a local proxy of Prometheus on port 9090.
 For security reasons, the Prometheus UI is exposed only within the cluster.
 * Navigate to the Prometheus UI at http://localhost:9090

 ![MONITORING](pictures/3.prometheus-dashboard.PNG)

-* he metrics availability can be verified by typing `DCGM_FI_DEV_GPU_UTIL` in the event bar to determine if the GPU metrics are visible
+* The metrics availability can be verified by typing `DCGM_FI_DEV_GPU_UTIL` in the event bar to determine if the GPU metrics are visible

 ![MONITORING](pictures/3.prometheus-dashboard1.PNG)